CiscoIOx/modbus_collector_python/README.md

 * rootfs.tar is the name of the file containing the docker image

 ### Create an IOx compatible application package
 In this section we will create an IOx application package from the docker image (modbus_app:1.0) and the package descriptor file (package.yaml).
 From the app/project directory, run below ```ioxclient``` command to create the IOx app package.
 Detailed info about ```ioxclient``` can be found [here.](https://developer.cisco.com/media/iox-dev-guide-11-28-16/ioxclient/ioxclient-reference/)

 ```
+$ cd app/project
 $ ioxclient docker package modbus_app:1.0 .
 ```